 An Effective Personal Statement Template for Uni

-A well-planned personal statement template will help you to include all the key points that admissions teams are looking for in a UCAS undergraduate application, and is structured so that you can write a document compelling enough to get you the offers you need.
+A well-planned personal statement template will help you to include all the key points that admissions teams are looking for in a UCAS undergraduate application and is structured so that you can write a document compelling enough to get the offers you need.

 There’s a link to the free downloadable pdf further down the page, so you can download the template and have all the information in the right place.

 The Six Elements of a Successful Personal Statement

 To keep things simple, I’ve divided the template into the following sections.
 Following the links will take you to other pages on this site that you might find useful.

 1 Identifying the inspiration, motivation or reason behind your choice of course or subject

 - Contextualise your application with a personal connection to the subject or role

 - Explain what’s motivating you to study your chosen subject